tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 User communities MAY provide new Use Cases and MAY compose instances that are subtypes of bdqffdq:DataQualityNeed with instances of bdqffdq:Policy subclasses and instances of bdqffdq:UseCase with the object properties bdqffdq:includesInPolicy and bdqffdq:hasUseCase in new ways.

 Each instance of a subclass of a bdqffdq:DataQualityNeed SHOULD have an rdfs:label in all upper case, with underscores separating components.
 Tests that have a bdqffdq:hasResourceType of bdqffdq:SingleRecord SHOULD follow the convention of the subclass of bdqffdq:DataQualityNeed in all upper case as the first word, and a representation of the bdqffdq:AbstractInformationElement as a single word in all upper case as the second word, in the form TESTTYPE_INFORMATIONELEMENT_CRITERIA or TESTTYPE_INFORMATIONELEMENT_ACTION_INFORMATIONELEMENT.
-Tests that have a bdqffdq:hasResourceType of bdqffdq:MultiRecord SHOULD have "MULTIRECORD_" as the first element in their rdfs:label, and MAY follow the pattern MULTIRECORD_TESTTYPE_COUNT_RESULT_INFORMATIONELEMENT_CRITERIA, or MULTIRECORD_TESTTYPE_QA_INFORMANTIONELEMENT_CRITERIA.
+Tests that have a bdqffdq:hasResourceType of bdqffdq:MultiRecord SHOULD have "MULTIRECORD_" as the first element in their rdfs:label, and MAY follow the pattern MULTIRECORD_TESTTYPE_COUNT_RESULT_INFORMATIONELEMENT_CRITERIA, or MULTIRECORD_TESTTYPE_QA_INFORMATIONELEMENT_CRITERIA.
 The rdfs:label of the instance of the subclass of bdqffdq:DataQualityNeed SHOULD be used by humans to identify Tests.

 Each instance of a subclass of bdqffdq:DataQualityNeed MUST have exactly one bdqffdq:hasResourceType object property linking it to a bdqffdq:SingleRecord or a bdqffdq:MultiRecord.